-FOR AGAINST ABS roposal 1.
-To elect the board of directors' three no miness as directors: Proposal 2.
-To ratify the selection of Deloitte & Touche LLP as the company's independent registered public accounting firm for the fiscal year ending April 30, 2025: Nominees FOR AGAINST ABSTAIN FOR AGAINST ABS 1a.
-Wahid Nawabi Proposal 3.
+Proposal 1.
+To elect the board of directors' three nominees as directors: Proposal 2.
+To ratify the selection of Deloitte & Touche LLP as the company's independent registered public accounting Nominees firm for the fiscal year ending April 30, 2025: 1a.
+Wahid Nawabi FOR AGAINST ABSTAI Proposal 3.
 Non-binding advisory vote on the compensation of the company's Named Executive Officers: 1b.
-Cindy Lewis FOR AGAINST AB 1b.
+Cindy Lewis FOR AGAINST ABSTA 1b.
 Joseph L. Votel Proposal 4.
-Management proposal to amend the company's amended and restated certificate of incorporation to provide for annual election of all directors: FOR AGAINST ABS Proposal 5.
-Management proposal to amend the company's amended and restated certificate of incorporation to provide for officer exculpation: confirms all that rsigned hereby revokes any other proxy to vote at the annual meeting, and hereby ratifies at a t said attorneys and proxies, and each of them, may lawfully do by virtue hereof.
-With respectiven at the time of the solicitation hereof, said proxies are authorized to vote in accordance whent.
-THIS PR DXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS SET FORTH ABO 5.
-IF ANY OT XTENT NO CONTRARY DIRECTION IS INDICATED, WILL BE TREATED AS A GRANT O VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4 A HER BUSINESS IS PRESENTED AT THE ANNUAL MEETING, THIS PROXY CONFE O AND SHALL BE VOTED IN ACCORDANCE WITH THE RECOMMENDATIONS OF T risigned acknowledges receipt of a copy of the notice of annual meeting and accompany to dated August [-], 2024 relating to the annual meeting. o change the address on your account, please check the box at right and dicate your new address in the address space above. e registered name(s) on the account may not Please note that MARK ' X" HERE IF YOU PLAN TO ATTEND THE MEETING.
+Management proposal to amend the company's amended and restated certificate of incorporation to provide for annual election of all directors: Proposal 5.
+Management proposal to amend the company's amended and restated certificate of incorporation to provide for officer exculpation: The undersigned hereby revokes any other proxy to vote at the annual meeting, and hereby ratifies an confirms all that said attorneys and proxies, and each of them, may lawfully do by virtue hereof.
+With respect matters not known at the time of the solicitation hereof, said proxies are authorized to vote in accordance witheir best judgment.
+THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS SET FORTH ABD.
+OR, TO THE EXTENT NO CONTRARY DIRECTION IS INDICATED, WILL BE TREATED AS A GRANT OF AUTHORITY TO VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4AM S. IF ANY OTHER BUSINESS IS PRESENTED AT THE ANNUAL MEETING, THIS PROXY CONFER AUTHORITY TO AND SHALL BE VOTED IN ACCORDANCE WITH THE RECOMMENDATIONS OF THE PROXIES.
+The undersigned acknowledges receipt of a copy of the notice of annual meeting and accompanyir proxy statement dated August 12, 2024 relating to the annual meeting.
+To change the address on your account, please che ndicate your new address in the address space ab- changes to the registered name(s) on the account ma- this method. ove.
+Please note that 2/01/2004/2004/2004/2004/2004/2004/2004/